Everything your rabbit would tell you if they could talk

 Rabbits are crepuscular, which means they are most active during dawn and dusk and less active during the day.
 So, while humans tend to be most active during the day, your fur friend will tend to come alive at night.

-15. I tend to eat some of my droppings
+15. I eat my droppings – don’t judge me, it’s healthy

 Rabbits in outdoor rabbit run